MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enter-PSSession.md

 * **Enter-PSSession** requires the Get-Command, Out-Default, and Exit-PSSession cmdlets.
 If these cmdlets are not included in the session configuration on the remote computer, the **Enter-PSSession** commands fails.
 * Unlike Invoke-Command, which parses and interprets the commands before it sends them to the remote computer, **Enter-PSSession** sends the commands directly to the remote computer without interpretation.
 * If the session that you want to enter is busy processing a command, there might be a delay before Windows PowerShell responds to **the Enter-PSSession** command.
 You will be connected as soon as the session is available.
 To cancel the **Enter-PSSession** command, press `CTRL+C`.
-* The new **HostName** parameter set was included starting with PowerShell 6.0 to provide PowerShell remoting based on Secure Shell (SSH).
-This supports remoting for PowerShell running on multiple platforms (Windows, Linux, MacOS) and is not dependent on WinRM.
-Since this is separate from previous Windows based remoting, much of the older WinRM specific features and limitations do not apply.
-For example WinRM based quotas, custom endpoint configuration, and disconnect/reconnect features are not currently supported in SSH based remoting.
+* The **HostName** parameter set was included starting with PowerShell 6.0.
+It was added to provide PowerShell remoting based on Secure Shell (SSH).
+Both SSH and PowerShell are supported on multiple platforms (Windows, Linux, MacOS) and PowerShell remoting will work over these platforms where PowerShell and SSH are installed and configured.
+This is separate from the previous Windows only remoting that is based on WinRM and much of the WinRM specific features and limitations do not apply.
+For example WinRM based quotas, session options, custom endpoint configuration, and disconnect/reconnect features are currently not supported.
+For more information about how to set up PowerShell SSH remoting see (https://github.com/PowerShell/PowerShell/tree/master/demos/SSHRemoting).

 ## RELATED LINKS